 “WHEN YOU EXECUTE AND SUBMIT THIS DOCUMENT, YOU SHALL BE CONCLUSIVELY DEEMED TO HAVE BEEN PAID IN FULL THE AMOUNT STATED ABOVE, EVEN IF YOU HAVE NOT ACTUALLY RECEIVED SUCH PAYMENT, 60 DAYS AFTER THE DATE STATED ABOVE UNLESS YOU FILE EITHER AN AFFIDAVIT OF NONPAYMENT OR A CLAIM OF LIEN PRIOR TO THE EXPIRATION OF SUCH 60 DAY PERIOD.“

-But just when things were getting weird, Georgia decided to add a caveat!
-It also states that either:
+Just when things were getting weird, Georgia decided to add a caveat.
+It also states that the party who signed the lien waiver may file either:

 Furthermore, if a claimant isn’t ready for a full-on lien filing, an Affidavit of Nonpayment can be filed.
 But, if no action is taken within 60 days, it’s as if the waiver was unconditional all along.

 How Georgia lien waivers got even more dangerous

 According to a 2019 court case, Georgia’s lien waiver rules were actually more powerful than anyone thought.
 The state’s Supreme Court ruled in one case that, if no action was taken within 60 days, a lien waiver doesn’t just waive the right to file a lien.
 It actually waives all rights to payment entirely, barring contractors from filing a breach of contract or other contractual payment claim.

 On a positive note, the Georgia legislature responded swiftly, introducing legislation to limit the runaway power of the lien waiver.
 As of February 2020, the State Senate is considering the bill.

 Does the Georgia Lien Waiver Law Make Any Sense?